liluzibird/blog/content/blog/I-broke-my-computer...twice/index.md

 ---

-I already messaged this to my friend already, so to keep myself from coming up with a new way to reformat those words, I'll just paste that conversation here.
+I already messaged this to my friend already, so to keep myself from coming up with a new way to reformat those words, I'll just paste what I messaged them here.

 I don't have this blog listed on my resume or anything, so I feel like it would be kind of safe to curse on here.
 Albeit, if an employer is going through every repo and sees this they might be a little put off.
 Granted, they would have to actually skim a bit to reach this post.
 Hopefully this post doesn't get me disqualified of a job.
 It's pretty socially acceptable to curse, come the fuck on guys.